Behaviour & Emotions Health & Well-being

 Pause, Reflect, Engage: A simple strategy for complex problems

 Just why is it that our feelings and behaviours sometimes seem so out of control?
 The answer lies with our extraordinary brain.
 It is designed to solve problems and, together with our nervous system, assesses threat and ensures our survival.
 Usually our brain goes about its business so automatically that we hardly notice what it’s up to.
-It’s not until it is under stress that we realise how much is going in our brain and how unhelpful it can sometimes be.
-So let’s look at our prefrontal cortex for a minute.
+It’s not until it is under stress that we realise how much is going on in our brain and how unhelpful all that activity can sometimes be.
+Let’s look at our prefrontal cortex for a minute.

-A side-effect of the drawn out COVID-19 journey we've all been on is higher cortisol levels that haven't yet gone down as much as they normally would.
-This means our prefrontal cortex may not be working how it normally would.
-Some of us might not be so good at problem-solving anymore.
-Our attention span is pretty short.
-We’re way quicker at speaking (or yelling) our mind.
-Simply put, in tough moments – like self-isolation with a houseful of kids – our prefrontal cortex is hamstrung by the rest of the brain’s brave attempts to protect us and make sure we get through relatively unscathed.
+A side effect of stressful life seasons (typical in parenting, could we say!?) is higher cortisol levels that don't go down as much as they usually would.
+This means our prefrontal cortex may not be working as well as it normally does.
+You might find yourself struggling with problem-solving.
+Your attention span might be pretty short.
+You might notice you're way quicker at speaking your mind.
+Simply put, in tough moments, our prefrontal cortex is hamstrung by the rest of the brain’s brave attempts to protect us and make sure we get through relatively unscathed.

 Pause, Reflect, Engage